 In our organizational model, graduate student committee members serve as the leading voice for Project Spectrum and the primary organizers of its events and actions.
 Our affiliate members support the graduate student committee as advisors, mentors, and collaborators.

-• Labor load for Project Spectrum largely depends on the schedule of events.
-The most labor intensive position, the co-chair, meets once per week for one hour and has a workload of 1–3 hours/week.
-The rest of the grad student committee meets 1–2 times per month, with more hours of commitment around scheduled events.
+Labor load for Project Spectrum largely depends on the schedule of events and publications.
+The most labor intensive position, the co-chair, meets once per week for up to one hour and has an average workload of 1–3 hours/week.
+The rest of the graduate students meet every 4–6 weeks, with more hours of commitment expected when planning activities.
+All meetings happen via Zoom, with additional communication happening via email and WhatsApp.

 Application Process